Getting Started with the µTest++ Testing Framework

 v3.x (2022-04-03)

-Major rework, with full set of comparators, exceptions, function templates for test cases and class templates for test suites.
+Significant revision, introducing a comprehensive set of comparators, exception handling, function templates for test cases, and class templates for test suites.

 v2.3.x (2022-02-19)